ThinkDeepTech/thinkdeep/README.md

 ### Additional Design Decisions
 The following are design decisions that were not catagorizable as only client or server.
 Some of them are both.

+#### Continuous deployment
+The system is automatically deployed to my public development environment.
+This is a powerful concept that allows for fast development.
+With sufficient testing, automated system can allow for safe automated deployment of the code to "production."

 #### Use of full-stack JavaScript
 Reducing the mental effort needed to understand a given codebase has dramatic impacts on software development speed and stability.
 Full-stack javascript was used here (along with the same testing frameworks on both front and back end)